riselocalswfl/Rise-Local-open-beta/replit.md

 # Rise Local - Fort Myers Marketplace & Community

 ## Overview
 Rise Local is a full-stack web application connecting local vendors, artisans, and farmers with buyers in Fort Myers, Florida.
 It aims to foster local commerce, sustainability, and community engagement.
-The platform offers a marketplace for products, event management with RSVP and attendance tracking, and a loyalty system.
+The platform offers a marketplace for products and event management with RSVP and attendance tracking.
 Key ambitions include facilitating local transactions, providing a robust platform for vendors, and enriching community interaction with a counterculture yet polished brand aesthetic.

 ## User Preferences
 Preferred communication style: Simple, everyday language.